EmelyMachete/TaskManagementSystem/README.md

 - Framework: ASP.NET Core MVC
 - ORM: Entity Framework Core
 - Database: SQL Server
-- Architecture: Model–View–Controller (MVC)
+- Architecture: Model-View-Controller (MVC)

 ## System Design and Engineering Decisions
-- Responsibilities are clearly separated across application layers to reduce coupling
+- Application responsibilities are clearly separated across models, controllers, and views to reduce coupling
-- Validation is enforced server-side to ensure consistent application state
+- Validation is enforced server-side to ensure consistent and predictable application state
-- Controller logic is written explicitly to improve readability and maintainability
+- Controller logic is written explicitly for readability and ease of maintenance
-- Database access is managed through Entity Framework Core to reduce manual SQL errors
+- Database access is handled through Entity Framework Core to reduce manual SQL errors and improve data integrity

 ## Assumptions and Limitations
 - Single-user context with no authentication or authorization